andrew-fowler/test-strategy/PITCHME.md

 @snapend

 @snap[west text-07]
+@ul[spaced]
 Therefore:

-For something that is a clear issue, in a live branch, inform the appropriate dev/s.
+- For something that is a clear issue, in a live branch, inform the appropriate dev/s.

-If the fix is a clear requirement and doesn't significantly affect delivery, implement the fix and confirm resolution.
+- If the fix is a clear requirement and doesn't significantly affect delivery, implement the fix and confirm resolution.

-If the fix is not a clear requirement and/or does significantly affect delivery, the Product Owner chooses to either action an immediate fix, or direct the team to formalise the bug and place it on the backlog for prioritisation.
+- If the fix is not a clear requirement and/or does significantly affect delivery, the Product Owner chooses to either action an immediate fix, or direct the team to formalise the bug and place it on the backlog for prioritisation.
+@ulend
 @snapend